microsoft/vscode-docs/docs/python/tutorial-deploy-app-service-on-linux.md

 1. When prompted, choose either **LocalGit** or **GitHub** as the source:

-    - LocalGit: code is deployed from the currently active branch of your local copy of the repository.
+    - **LocalGit**: code is deployed from the currently active branch of your local copy of the repository.

-    - GitHub: code is deployed from the selected branch of a GitHub repository, and happens automatically when you push commits to the repository.
+    - **GitHub**: code is deployed from the selected branch of a GitHub repository, and happens automatically when you push commits to the repository.
 Selecting this option successively prompts you for the organization, repository, and branch to use.

 1. With both choices, the extension connects the App Service to the repository.
 You don't see indications of the connection in VS Code itself; on the Azure portal, you can examine the connect on the Azure portal in the App Service's **Deployment** > **Deployment options** page.